Neeraj-Ghodla/animefiller-api/README.md

 To get episode information about a particular anime.
 The anime name should be exactly same as provided in the anime list.
 It is recommended that you copy the anime name from the first endpoint.

 # How does the api works
 The api basically fetches data from a MongoDB database which is populated by scraping https://www.animefillerlist.com/ website.
-The information that you get from the api should the same from the https://www.animefillerlist.com/ website because the web scraper is run every 30min to update the database of any new changes.
+The information that you get from the api should the same compared to https://www.animefillerlist.com/ website because the web scraper is run every 30min to update the database of any new changes.